 We’ve all heard the effect, and possibly seen it too: a cool guitarist reaches for the pickup selector on his Les Paul, and starts to wiggle it back & forth to create a stuttering on/off sound.
 Trouble is, this only works on Les Pauls (and other guitars equipped with separate volume controls for the pickups).
 Try it on a Strat, and… well, the result is rather disappointing.
 But how about adding a switch to your Strat/Tele/whatever, to do this job?
 Piece of cake – all you have to do is interrupt the signal going to the output jack, route it via an on/off switch, and you’re set, right?

-Actually, no. I’ve seen that exact piece of advice about a gazillion times now, and it never ceases to amaze me how few people seem to know rule #1 about electric guitar wiring: never, ever, disconnect the signal to the amp.
+Actually, no. I’ve seen that exact piece of advice about a gazillion times now, and it never ceases to amaze me how few people seem to know rule #1 about electric guitar wiring: never, ever, disconnect the signal to the amp and leave it hanging.
 If you want to shut the signal up, there are other ways to do it, ways that won’t give you the dreaded ”accidentally unplugged the guitar” buzz…

 Ok, so how’s it done then?